Transport of organelles by elastically coupled motor proteins: A generic model for a cargo elastically coupled to N motor proteins

-{\it (ii) Effective diffusion coefficient:} Starting from Eq.\ref{13}, the long time behavior of the variance $\langle \eta_{i}^2\rangle$ can be calculated exactly for simple cases like $N=1,2$ (see Appendix A).
-In both these cases, the variance shows diffusive behavior in the long-time limit.
-For a general $N$ motor system, we therefore expect $\langle \eta_i^2\rangle\sim 2D_{\rm{eff}}t$, where $D_{\rm{eff}}$ is the effective diffusion coefficient.
-Based on a simple extrapolation of the analytical results for $N=1$ and 2 derived in Appendix A, we conjecture the following form for arbitrary $N$:
+{\it (ii) Effective diffusion coefficient:} Starting from eq.\ref{c4e18}, the long time behaviour of the variance $\langle \eta_{i}^2\rangle$ can be calculated exactly for simple cases like $N=1,2$, results for which are given in Appendix B. Based on these results, we conjecture that for a cargo pulled by $N$ motor proteins, the effective diffusion coefficient is